akshayware94/scSplit/README.md

 # Bash script for spliting BAM file by cell barcodes (CB)
 ## Overview

-The bash script is developed to split the scRNASeq generated BAM file based on individual cell barcode (CB).
+The Bash script is created to divide the BAM file generated from single-cell RNA sequencing (scRNASeq) according to individual cell barcodes (CB).
+Additionally, the program conts the reads mapping to user-specified genomic coordinates.

 ## Getting Started